8 Easy and Proven Tips to speed up your website in 2021

 First off, you need to measure your website performance.
 There are free online tools to gauge your website performance.

-Here a four Free website Testing tools for Page Speed Optimization.
+Here are Five Free website Testing tools for Page Speed Optimization.

 It’s always advisable to back up your website before you start fixing your website,